codxJC/P9.CSS_Documentation_Webpage/README.md

 I have only created the main grid.
 It will be a simple webpage in terms of styling, mostly text.
-The focus is to use CSS Grid for the layout and build a responsive webpage where the page layout changes for larger screens.
+The focus is to use CSS Grid for the layout and build a responsive webpage.
 ___

 ### PROJECT SCOPE